 The City of Quinte West recognizes the right of all employees and members of Council to work in an environment which is free from discrimination and harassment based on any of the prohibited grounds in the Ontario Human Rights Code.
-The Municipality values positive and supportive interaction among its employees and is committed to creating and maintaining an enabling environment where dignity and self-worth of all individuals is respected.
+The Municipality values positive and supportive interaction among its employees and from members of the public and is committed to creating and maintaining an enabling environment where dignity and self-worth of all individuals is respected.